jdereg/json-io/README.md

 referenced locations.
 If reading this in Javascript, make sure to use the included `jsonUtil.js` to parse the read in JSON so that it can perform the substitutions of the `@ref`'s.
 (See `src/test/resource` folder for `jsonUtil.js`).

-Also, important to note that these examples use the APIs that work with the entire String of JSON.
-Often, it is more efficient to use the Stream version of these APIs to minimize the amount of RAM used in a web-server.

 ### Javascript
 Included is a small Javascript utility (`jsonUtil.js` in the `src/test/resources` folder) that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line